Umich-NASA-Big-Idea-Challenge/cargo_beep/README.md

 # cargo_beep
 ### Connectivity
-To connect to the orin nano via SSH, use IP 35.3.143.183.
+To connect to the orin nano via SSH, check the discord for the ip

 ### Custom Bash Aliases
 ```refresh``` - Resources ~/.bashrc this is important because ROS alters file paths on build.